 The locker rooms will be open immediately before and after school and at the time when students are changing for physical education classes or athletics.
 Do not store personal items or class materials in these lockers if you plan to use them during the school day.
+Locker rooms will locked during the school day.
 Lockers should be kept locked at all times.
 SLHS is not responsible for lost or stolen items from unlocked lockers in locker rooms.